Signal0ne/signal0ne/.github/ISSUE_TEMPLATE/integration-request.md

 ---
 name: Integration request
-about: Suggest integration you would like to use
+about: Suggest integration or new function to existing integration that you would like to use
 title: "[INTEGRATION]"
 labels: enhancement, integration
 assignees: SzymonSt